-My dad is smart man, with a dry wit, dry humour and a twinkle in his eye that can evoke sympathy, empathy or fear, depending on his mood.
-I love him not only as the man who worked extra hard to ensure that his family had everything they needed for a good start in life but also as the closet Romantic Poet who can quote Shelley, Byron and the Rubaiyat of Omar Khayyam with a tumbler of red wine in hand.
+My dad was a smart man, with a dry wit, dry humour and a twinkle in his eye that can evoke sympathy, empathy or fear, depending on his mood.
+I loved him not only as the man who worked extra hard to ensure that his family had everything they needed for a good start in life but also as the closet Romantic Poet who could quote Shelley, Byron and the Rubaiyat of Omar Khayyam with a tumbler of red wine in hand.

-My dad’s having a bit of a rough time and this recipe (with three variants for stuffing) came about when I wanted to cook him Sunday lunch with a tight turnaround time.
-This recipe is a great substitute for a roast joint when your time poor yet hungry – it’s also the best for anyone tryying a suday roast for the first time.
+When I first wrote this, my dad’s was having a bit of a rough time and this recipe (with three variants for stuffing) came about when I wanted to cook him Sunday lunch with a tight turnaround time.
+This recipe is a great substitute for a roast joint when your time poor yet hungry – it’s also the best for anyone trying a Sunday roast for the first time.

 There are three choices of stuffing to suit your mood/tastes.
 You can scale up the recipe to suit numbers, but think that one loin will feed two-three hungry people (you know the size of the stomachs of the people you’re feeding).